tmick0/pymidisoundboard/README.md

 ## Status

-This is the culmination of about four hours of effort, so set your expectations appropriately.
+This is the culmination of about ~~four~~ six hours of effort, so set your expectations appropriately.

-Right now, there's a hardcoded number of rows and columns in the UI.
-The UI/UX isn't great in general.

-However, you can:
+Features include:

-- Choose a MIDI device
+- Choosing a MIDI device
-- Choose sound clips
+- Choosing sound clips
-- Play a note to map it to a clip
+- Playing a note to map it to a clip
-- Trigger that note again later to play the clip
+- Triggering that note again later to play the clip
+- Creating multiple banks with their own note and sample mappings
+- Changing banks via MIDI CC (control change) or by selecting the tab
+- Configuring the number of rows, columns, and banks in the UI

 And that's about it.